nccgroup/VCG/README.md

 ### Scanning

-The scan be carried out in three ways:
+The scan be carried out in a number of ways:
-1. *Comments Only* -	VCG attempts to identify any comments that indicate broken or unfinished code based on a list of around 16 phrases that typically feature in such comments ('ToDo', 'FixMe', etc.)
+* **Comments Only**: VCG attempts to identify any comments that indicate broken or unfinished code based on a list of around 16 phrases that typically feature in such comments ('ToDo', 'FixMe', etc.)
-2. *Code Only* - 	VCG scans and reports on potential code security issues and any dangerous functions etc. from the config file that are located in the code.
+* **Code Only**: VCG scans and reports on potential code security issues and any dangerous functions etc. from the config file that are located in the code.
-3. *Dangerous Functions Only* - VCG scans and reports only on any dangerous functions etc. from the config file that are found in the code.
+* **Dangerous Functions Only**: VCG scans and reports only on any dangerous functions etc. from the config file that are found in the code.
-4. *Code, Dangerous Functions & Comments* - Also known as a Full Scan in the Scan menu, this is a combined scan of both code and comments covering all of the above.
+* **Code, Dangerous Functions & Comments**: Also known as a Full Scan in the Scan menu, this is a combined scan of both code and comments covering all of the above.

 ------------------------------------------------------------------------------------